How to Get SSDI for Post-Polio Syndrome: What the SSA Needs to Approve You

 Can You Get SSDI for Post-Polio Syndrome??

-TL;DR: Yes.
+Yes.
 Post-polio syndrome (PPS) causes new or worsening muscle weakness, fatigue, and pain decades after the original polio infection.
 Because PPS is progressive and has no cure, it is a strong basis for an SSDI claim.
+The SSA evaluates PPS under the neurological listings, particularly Listing 11.14 (peripheral neuropathy) or 11.22 (motor neuron disorders).
+Most PPS patients are in their 50s.

 Post-polio syndrome is not on the Compassionate Allowance list, but the progressive nature of the condition and advanced age of most applicants work in your favor.